InnerSourceCommons/innersourcecommons.org/content/_index.md

       </div>
       <div class="col-md-5 offset-md-1">
         <p class="h2 section-title">Stay Connected</p>
-        <p class="mb-4">Most of the action in the community happens in our <a href="https://innersourcecommons-inviter.herokuapp.com/">Slack Channel</a>.
-You can also keep informed about the InnerSource Commons news, events and activities by signing up to our mailing list below, following us on <a href="https://twitter.com/InnerSourceOrg">Twitter</a> and on <a href="https://www.linkedin.com/company/innersourcecommons">LinkedIn</a>, and subscribing to our <a href="https://www.youtube.com/channel/UCoSPSd6Or4F_vpjo4SmyoEA">YouTube Channel</a>.</p>
+        <p class="mb-4">Most of the action in the community happens on our <a href="https://innersourcecommons-inviter.herokuapp.com/">Slack Channel</a>.
+You can also keep informed about the InnerSource Commons news, events and activities by signing up to our mailing list below, follow us on <a href="https://twitter.com/InnerSourceOrg">Twitter</a> and <a href="https://www.linkedin.com/company/innersourcecommons">LinkedIn</a>, and subscribing to our <a href="https://www.youtube.com/channel/UCoSPSd6Or4F_vpjo4SmyoEA">YouTube Channel</a>.</p>
         <p class="h3 section-title">Sign up to our mailing list</p>
         {{< contact-form >}}
       </div>